ronuma/js-syntax-highlighter/parallel/README.md

 ## Ethical implications

-We consider that this type of technology does not necessarily have direct ethical implications, we do not see it quite so.
+As in our previous work, we consider that this type of technology does not necessarily have direct ethical implications, we do not see it quite so.
 This type of technology is basically designed for better development experience when working with a programming language, in this case, JavaScript, and also possibly for pointing out errors (by adding a DFA that executes every time a new character is added to the file, for example).
 However, we do not see any ethical implications in this type of technology, since it is not designed to be used in a malicious way, but rather to facilitate the work of developers.
+The ability to use threads, however, is something we have just learned, and it is certainly a very powerful and helpful tool that will help us in the future.